rezonant/rezolve/README.md

 (or lack thereof) of using the mod relative to other mods, because this is intended to be used in a tech-heavy modpack, so it should ideally fit in with the balance of other common mods like EnderIO, Tinkers Construct, Buildcraft, Mekanism, etc. Please let us know your thoughts on how this mod interacts with other mods and how it affects your playthrough.

+## ⚑ Translations

+Currently, Rezolve only has official translations for English.
+We are looking for help to add new official translations.
+Rezolve does however ship with automatic translations for all languages that Minecraft itself supports via Google Translate.
+All automatic translations are marked with the ⚑ character in-game.
+These automatic translations are regular `.lang` files within the repository, see `src/main/resources/assets/rezolve/lang`.
+If you'd like to improve them, send a PR!

 ## Where do I report bugs?